alicjawil/spotify_top_songs_prediction/README.md

 ...

-### Five different methods were used on Naive Bayes to improve results(after-preprocessing) :
+### Different methods were used on Naive Bayes to improve results :

 ![gnb](gnb.png)